 Our aim is to inspire confidence to create a healthier future for all women.

-Jean Hailes is governed by an independent Board of Directors and comprises three business units: The Jean Hailes Medical Centre, the Translation, Education & Communications Unit, and a Research Unit in partnership with Monash University.
+Jean Hailes is governed by an independent Board of Directors and comprises three business units: Jean Hailes Medical Centres, Research Partnerships and Education & Knowledge Exchange.

 It is the link between these three arms – clinical care, research and education – that places Jean Hailes in a league of its own in women's healthcare.
 Our strength lies in the integration of a team of internationally recognised clinicians, researchers and educators.

-The Jean Hailes Medical Centre has a reputation as a 'centre of excellence' in women's healthcare.
+Jean Hailes Medical Centres have a reputation as a 'centre of excellence' in women's healthcare.

 Our commitment is to the individual health needs of all women across the lifespan, focusing on careful assessment, education, support and management options that enable women to be actively involved in making informed choices about their own health care.
 Preventive health care, promoting healthier lifestyles and providing women with options regarding their own health management is important to us.

-The Jean Hailes Medical Centre offers many services including women's health checks and consultations on issues such as menopause, polycystic ovary syndrome (PCOS), endometriosis, gynaecological and hormone problems, pelvic pain, incontinence, depression, anxiety and sexual problems.
+Jean Hailes Medical Centres offers many services including women's health checks and consultations on issues such as menopause, polycystic ovary syndrome (PCOS), endometriosis, gynaecological and hormone problems, pelvic pain, incontinence, depression, anxiety and sexual problems.
 Appointments can be made with one of our specially trained women's health general practitioners (GPs), gynaecologists, endocrinologists (hormone specialist), psychologists, naturopath, physiotherapist or dietitian.
 We also run a specialist PCOS clinic service and conduct colposcopies (the close examination of a woman's cervix using a special microscope called a colposcope).

-At the Jean Hailes Medical Centre we work alongside the Jean Hailes Education & Translation and Research Units to ensure the most up-to-date information is available to women, our clinicians and the community.
+At the Jean Hailes Medical Centres we work alongside the other units to ensure the most up-to-date information is available to women, our clinicians and the community.

 Jean Hailes adopts a lifespan approach to understanding women's lives.
 We consider women's health within a social model of health, underscored by an appreciation of gender, so men and children are included in research as integral to the context of women's lives.